 Recommended: -

 Obligatory registration: no Further Information on registration: -

 Courses Hours per week Self-study

 Lecture 2 6

 ECTS in total 4

-Form of assessment Written exam (45 min )
+Form of assessment Written exam (45 min .)

+Preliminary course work -

 Lecturer/Person in charge Prof. Dr. Borislav Bje licic

 Duration of module 1 semester

 Offering Fall semester

 Language German

 Program-specific educational goals LG 1

 Grade graded

 Range of application M.Sc.
 MMM, M.Sc.
-H M.Sc.
+F M.Sc.
 Bus.
-Math., M. Inf.,
+Math., M.Sc.
+Bus.
+Edu., M.Sc.
+Bus.
+Inf., Sc.
+Econ.

-Module: OPM 561 Lean Production Management
+Module: OPM 561 Production Management: Lean Approaches and Variability

 This course introduces planning tasks for the design and management of production systems from the strategic to the operational level.
-The first part of the course deals with a classification of different production systems and the characterization of their design problems.
+The first part of the course deals with a classification of different production systems and the characterization of design problems for flow production systems.
 We discuss lean production principles and the influence of variability on performance measures.
-The second part of the lecture discusses basic principles of hierarchical planning.
-It covers control and scheduling decisions for the same production systems introduced in the first part.
+The second part of the covers control and scheduling decisions.

 This course aims to provide insights into the key decisions regarding the design and management of lean production systems.
-For this purpose, quantitative decision models for the performance analysis and optimization of such production systems are discussed, as well as several solution approaches for different planning tasks are covered.
+For this purpose, quantitative models for the performance analysis and optimization of such production systems are discussed, as well as several solution approaches for different planning tasks are covered.
 Selected problems are implemented and solved using standard software.